dekotan24/kemono-scraper-customized/README.md

 `--archive-template <tags>` The template for customizing archive file, `--template` should be set first.

-`--content bool`: download content, default is false
+`--content bool`: download post content as both HTML and TXT files, default is false.
+When enabled, saves `content.html` (HTML format) and `content.txt` (plain text with metadata) in each post's directory.

 `--overwrite bool`: overwrite existing file